Processors

 Attribute mapper

-An exception to the override function is when the input attribute value is null, empty, or only contains whitespace characters.
-The processor doesn't override an output attribute with any of these falsy values.
+An exception to the override function is when the input attribute value is null.
+The processor doesn't override when the input value is null.

 Example